Shreerekha/GettingandCleaningDataProject/Readme.md

   6. Give descriptive  names: subject, id and the variables from features.txt.

 **Step 1**:

   Merge testtable and train table into one.
 This table - testtrain has 563 columns and 10299 rows.

 **Step 2**

-  Extract Required Columns (uses grepl and paste0 functions) **Only variables that have mean() and std() in the column names are extracted.The feature_info.txt says that
+  Extract Required Columns (uses grepl and paste0 functions)

-  meanFreq measurements are weighted averages and not arithmetic means.
+  **Only variables that have mean() and std() in the column names are extracted.The feature_info.txt says that   meanFreq measurements are weighted averages and not simple arithmetic means.
 So they are excluded.**

 **Angle measurements with the word Mean are excluded because they seem to measure the angle between 2 values, one of which is a mean.**

 	This results in a table of 68 columns, including subject and activity.

 **Step 3**

 	Read activity_labels.txt.
 This file has the names and identifiers for activities.

   Store the names of the activities in a vector called activity name.

 	Convert the activity column to factor, with labels as in activity name.

 **Step 4**